timertimertimer/E2EUI/readme.md

+TEST
-0. env (you can skip if you trust)
+1. env (you can skip if you trust)

 ```
 python -m venv env